davidhozic/Asyncio-Event-Hub/docs/source/index.rst

 ============================================
-Async-Event-Loop (|VERSION|)
+Asyncio Event Hub (|VERSION|)
 ============================================

-Async-Event-Loop is a library that provides users with a way to easily create event-driven applications within the asyncio framework.
-It provides one main class :class:`async_event_loop.EventController`, which can be used to emit and add listeners (functions) to events that get called from the event loop in the same order they were added.
+Asyncio Event Hub is a library that provides users with a way to easily create event-driven applications within the asyncio framework.
+It provides one main class :class:`asyncio_event_hub.EventController`, which can be used to emit and add listeners (functions) to events that get called from the event loop in the same order they were added.